 Mr. Sammurtok: Thank you, Mr. Speaker.
-Medical clients who travel to Winnipeg have to stay at the Inuit centre or the hotel provide by the Inuit centre are provided with food vouchers for a local restaurant, however, it is hardly enough to cover the cost of their meals.
+Medical clients who travel to Winnipeg and stay at the Inuit centre or the hotel provided by the Inuit centre are provided with food vouchers for a local restaurant.
+However, it is hardly enough to cover the cost of their meals.

-It has been brought to my attention that the food vouchers to First Nations clients are of higher value than those provided to Inuit.
+It has been brought to my attention that the food vouchers to First Nations clients are of a higher value than those provided to Inuit.

-Can the minister clarify whether the travel and accommodation amounts provided under the Non-Insured Health Benefits program should be the same as First Nations clients as they are for Inuit clients?
-If not, why not?
+Can the minister clarify whether the travel and accommodation amounts provided under the Non-Insured Health Benefits program should be the same as First Nations clients as they are for Inuit clients and, if not, why not?
 Thank you, Mr. Speaker.